kate-gordon/trackListDemo/README.md

 # TrackList Demo

-Using databases I wrote (Cyndi Lauper & Janelle Monae albums with tracks(of course)) to practice express and node.js.
+Using databases I wrote using PostgreSQL & Postico with Node.js & Express.

+Databases are albums of the artists Janelle Monae & Cyndi Lauper

 DigitalCrafts Week 8 Exercise